 Her debut short Elsie: Prince of Denmark, starring Lily Dodsworth-Evans, Clive Hayward and Sally Phillips, completed principal photography in November 2017 in Peterborough, Julie’s hometown, with local young talent supporting a professional cast and crew.

 Julie is the current recipient of an Arts Council England grant to write an original new play for Eastern Angles unearthing the lost stories of women from history, including Catherine of Aragon.
 This follows her collaboration with Eastern Angles in 2016 on The Fletton Railway Children, a hugely well-received modern adaptation of E Nesbit’s classic story.

 Her latest novel, Mother Tongue, published this year, has garnered five star reviews in the broadsheet press and a place on the 2017 CILIP Carnegie nominations list.
 She is also the author of The Big Lie (Hot Key Books, 2015), a book about girls, protest and revolution, set in an imagined contemporary Nazi Britain.
 It was nominated for the 2016 CILIP Carnegie Medal, shortlisted for the 2016 Peters Book of the Year and won the 2015 Sidewise Award for Alternate History, amongst other accolades, and is published in the USA by Candlewick in November 2017.

-Her debut novel, Red Ink, was also published by Hot Key Books, nominated for the 2014 CILIP Carnegie Medal and shortlisted for the Branford Boase Award 2014.
-Her next book, The Electrical Venus, follows a troop of 18th century travelling performers during the age of enightenment, and is published April 2018.
+Her debut novel, Red Ink, also published by Hot Key Books and Candlewick, was nominated for the 2014 CILIP Carnegie Medal and shortlisted for the Branford Boase Award 2014.
+Her next book, The Electrical Venus, follows a troop of 18th century travelling performers during the age of enlightenment, and is published April 2018.

 For radio, Julie has written three plays, including A Shoebox Of Snow, which was a finalist for Best Drama at the inaugural BBC Audio Drama Awards, and The Electrical Venus which was nominated for Best Drama at the 2016 BBC ADAs.
 She has also written short stories for BBC Radio 4 – a trilogy based on the Rapunzel fairytale.